sp0002/remote-ac-remote/README.md

 # remote-ac-remote
 Controlling air-con through the web.

-Uses Flask, socketIO for the web side.
+Uses Flask, SocketIO for the web side.
 Microcontroller side still in progress.